ramsyy0/OpenFoodFactsCategorizer/README.md

 ## If you wish to use those OCR in production:
-- easyocr is very easy to use as it's name suggests, but it's also very heavy and may be to big for plateforms like Heroku (It may exceed the slug size).
+- easyocr is very easy to use as its name suggests, but it's also very heavy and may be to big for plateforms like Heroku (It may exceed the slug size).

 - To use tesseract in production you will have to change the path.